Frequently Asked Questions

 What qualifications do your teachers have?

 Our Montessori teachers possess a Bachelor’s degree or higher in education or a related field.
-In addition, they have received their Montessori certification either from Association of Montessori International (AMI), American Montessori Society (AMS) certification or PAMS (Pan American Montessori Society for the level at which they are teaching.
+In addition, they have received their Montessori certification either from Association of Montessori International (AMI), or American Montessori Society (AMS) certification for the level at which they are teaching.
 Occasionally we will hire a teacher who will teach while attending a Montessori teacher education program.
 Successful completion of the program is required for continued employment.

 Do you offer year-round care?

-Princeton Preparatory School follows a typical school-year calendar.
-However, we do offer an eight-week
+Yes!
+Though Princeton Preparatory School follows a typical school-year calendar, we do offer an eight-week

 summer school program.